MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 |`TOF_Back`|0.215|

 {{box op="start" cssClass="boxed noteBox"}}
-**Note:** The `UpdateBaseHazardManagementSettings` endpoint expects a JSON payload with a `Content-Type` of `application/json`.
+**Note:** The `UpdateHazardSettings` endpoint expects a JSON payload with a `Content-Type` of `application/json`.
 {{box op="end"}}

 Endpoint: POST &lt;robot-ip-address&gt;/api/hazard/updatebasesettings

 Parameters:

+* RevertToDefault (boolean) - Optional.
+If `true`, sets Misty to use the default hazard system settings (listed above).
+Default is `false`.
+* DisableTimeOfFlights (boolean) - Optional.
+If `true`, disables hazards for all time-of-flight sensors.
+Default is `false`.
+* DisableBumpSensors (boolean) - Optional.
+If `true`, disables hazards for all bump sensors.
+Default is `false`.
-* BumpSensorsEnabled (array) - A four element array of objects that turn hazards on or off for each of Misty's bump sensors.
-You must include an object for each of Misty's bump sensors, but the order of these objects in the `BumpSensorsEnabled` array does not matter.
+* BumpSensorsEnabled (array) - Optional.
+An array of up to four objects that you can use to turn hazards on or off for each of Misty's bump sensors.
+The `BumpSensorsEnabled` array only needs to include objects for the sensors that you want to adjust.
+The order of these objects in the array does not matter.
 Each object must include the following key/value pairs:
   * sensorName (string) - The name of one of Misty's bump sensors.
 Expects `Bump_FrontRight`, `Bump_FrontLeft`, `Bump_RearRight`, or `Bump_RearLeft`.
   * enabled (boolean) - Enables or disables hazards for the correlated bump sensor.
 Bump sensor hazards are enabled (`true`) by default.
-* TimeOfFlightThresholds (array) - An eight element array of objects that set the minimum distance that will trigger a hazard state for each of Misty's time-of-flight sensors.
-You must include an object for each of Misty's time-of-flight sensors, but the order of these objects in the `TimeOfFlightThresholds` array does not matter.
+* TimeOfFlightThresholds (array) - Optional.
+An array of up to eight objects that set the minimum distance threshold to trigger a hazard state for each of Misty's time-of-flight sensors.
+The `TimeOfFlightThresholds` array only needs to include objects for the sensors that you want to adjust.
+The order of these objects in the array does not matter.
 Each object must include the following key/value pairs:
   * sensorName (string) - The name of one of Misty's time-of-flight sensors.
 Expects `TOF_DownFrontRight`, `TOF_DownFrontLeft`, `TOF_DownBackRight`, `TOF_DownBackLeft`, `TOF_Right`, `TOF_Left`, `TOF_Center`, or `TOF_Back`.
-  * threshold (double) - The minimum distance (in meters) that will trigger a hazard state for the correlated time-of-flight sensor.
+  * threshold (double) - The minimum distance (in meters) that triggers a hazard state for the correlated time-of-flight sensor.
 Setting the threshold to 0 for any sensor disables hazards for that sensor.
 Default threshold settings are listed in the table above.

 ```JSON
 // Example JSON payload.
 Sets bump and time-of-flight hazard settings